spicyjack/public/notes/cross-compile.md

   - `ct-ng list-samples`
 - Select a specific sample (which can be customized)
   - `ct-ng <sample name>`

+To modify existing environments, you need to `cd` to the directory where the `.config` files are stored.
+Usually, this means `~/.ct-ng`.
+If you don't have any configs stored, pull them out of Git (`lack-projects.git/lack/buildroot/crosstool-ng.config`)

 - Customize an existing sample
   - `ct-ng menuconfig`
 - Build it